causti-co/website/docs/ideas.md

 how good am i, really?
-the old internet and the new real life the internette i've a headache flirting, romance, seduction, incels motherfucking TLS
+the old internet and the new real life the internette the current internet is no the same we had before our experience was unique, and not driven by social media or adtech that internet is gone i've a headache flirting, romance, seduction, incels motherfucking TLS